 - Awardees must have lived/living experience of drug use

-- Awardees agree to attend the International Conference on Health and Hepatitis Care in Substance Users (INHSU 2022) from 17-20 October 2023 in Geneva, Switzerland and give a 5-10-minute oral presentation
+- Awardees agree to attend the International Conference on Health and Hepatitis Care in Substance Users (INHSU 2022) from 8-11 October 2024 in Athens, Greece and give a 5-10-minute oral presentation

 - Awardees will receive free conference registration, travel to and from the conference and local travel allowance, accommodation for the duration of the conference, per diem/meal allowance, and complimentary INHSU membership for a year